batchusivaji/Complete-Kubernetes/Notes.md

   name: default
   namespace: test-namespace
 ```
+### Cloud Controller manager

+* Connects your cluster to cloud provider's features .it handle nodes, routes and sevices letting cloud features integrate with smoothly with k8s

 #### kubelet

 - `This is the agent of the Worker Node`.
 It makes sure that containers are running in a pod.

 - This reacts to requests/orders from control plane components and speaks with container runtime and gets the work done

 - If it fails responds back to control plane with status

 * The kubelet takes a set of PodSpecs that are provided through various mechanisms and ensures that the containers described in those PodSpecs are running and healthy.
 The kubelet doesn’t manage containers which were not created by Kubernetes.

 * Kubelet is the primary node agent.
 It watches for pods that have been assigned to its node (either by apiserver or via local configuration file)